-This Dancer Looks So Much Like Beyoncé, She Fooled the Entire Internet
+People Are Calling This Dancer Beyoncé’s Doppelgänger

-As one of the biggest singers in the world (and perhaps, in history), it was only a matter of time until a Beyoncé doppelgänger rose to viral internet fame.
-Well, that moment was last night when professional dancer Oti Mabuse shocked audiences in the United Kingdom for her uncanny resemblance to the 36-year-old singer.
+As one of the biggest singers in the world (and in history), it was only a matter of time until a Beyoncé doppelgänger rose to viral internet fame.
+Well, that moment came last night when professional dancer Oti Mabuse made audiences in the United Kingdom do a double take because of her uncanny resemblance to the 36-year-old singer.

 Mabuse, a Latin American ballroom dancer from South Africa, appeared on Sunday night’s episode of “Strictly Come Dancing” (the U.K.’s equivalent of “Dancing with the Stars”) where she turned heads in a Beyoncé-esque ensemble and attitude.
 For one dance, Mabuse—dressed in a shimmering metallic leotard, with a cape and her curly blonde hair flowing behind her—strutted down a catwalk to Madonna’s “Vogue,” serving major sass with every step.